GIP-ITC-UniversityTwente/semantic_integration/ST_2.md

 ---
 layout: page
-title:  "Assignment Day 1: Query Linked Data"
+title:  "Assignment Day 2: Semantic transformation of RDF data"
-subtitle: "Moving from the 3rd star"
+subtitle: "Make your data great again"
 ---

 In this tutorial you will learn how to query Linked Data you have created.